✶ Memories ✶

 Home and Cardiff during reading week: 6-9/NOV/24

-I took a little holiday at the end of my first half term of 2nd year to go home fora while and then to Cardiff!
+I took a little holiday at the end of my first half term of 2nd year to go home for a while and then to Cardiff!
 I needed to go home for some medical things and I got to hop over to Liverpool for a birthday before spending a few days in the south of Wales.
 The first night I was home, I was blessed by the presence of my cat Boy.
 He slept on my bed as I did.
-I went to the ortho dontists and I have the date for when my braces are coming off!!
-And on Sunday the 3rd I got a train with Jono and Jess to her university gaff.
+I went to the orthodontists and I have the date for when my braces are coming off!!
+And on Sunday the 3rd I got a train with a friend and the birthday girl to her university gaff.

 me with my black cat, my group of friends at a long restraunt table, my black cat

-my beloved / Jasper, Conner, Lala, Jess' course friends, Jono, Me at Bundobust / my beloved again, on my knee
+my beloved / the birthday girl and her friends at Bundobust / my beloved again, on my knee

 I've not been to Liverpool in my concious life so it was so lovely to experience the city with my friends, even if it was only for a few hours.
-We got into the 'pool at 16:30ish and headed straight to Lidl for some food shopping for Jess.
-Then to her beautiful flat!
-It felt so homely, all the decor was very her and her cool friends (one of which I went to primary school with - Lala).
+The two of us got into the 'pool at 16:30ish and met up with another of our home friends before heading straight to Lidl for some food shopping.
+Then to my friend's beautiful flat!
+It felt so homely, all the decor was very her and her cool friends (one of which I went to primary school with).
 We went to a restaurant called Bundobust which served Indian street food.
-The 8 of us at my end of the table ordered the whole menu to share.
+The 8 of us at my end of the table ordered the whole menu to share, it was fun to try so many cool foods in a sharing platter way.
 It was annoying not knowing what any of the goodness was!
-But all was mostly lovely (some a little to spicy).
+But all was mostly lovely (even if some was a little to spicy).

-It was nice to sit across from Jasper and Conner.
-Jasper and I had a heated conversation about Saltburn at one point that Conner mediated very well lol.
+It was nice to sit across from some of my friends from home.
 I feel greatful that most of my friends are able to travel to events like this.
 University semesters feel so long and these people mean so much to me.
 It's crazy we're becoming 20!
-I hope Jess had a wonderful birthday.
-We headed back to hers then Conner, Jono, and I got the 21:15~ train back to Manchester.
+I hope the birthday girl had a wonderful birthday.
+We headed back to hers then some of us got the 21:15 train back to Manchester.

 an iphone panorama with Jess in the middle

-I just had to add this wonderful photo of Jess.
-I think Jasper was talking about his Lancastrian tribulations
+I just had to add this wonderful photo of the birthday girl.
+I think one of my friends was talking about his Lancastrian tribulations

-It's ironic that I'd be seeing these two in less than a week in their university city Cardiff!
+It's ironic that I'd be seeing two of these lot in less than a week in their university city Cardiff!
 It was good to sort out last minute logistics on the train.
 So on Wednesday I hoped on the 9am train to the 'Diff.
-I was a sweat drenched dog by the time we got to their house, so I showered (a disaster story too long to tell here) before I got to meet the infamous Daisy!
-Jono and Conner live together with one other housemate, Daisy.
+I was a sweat drenched dog by the time we got to their house, so I showered (a disaster story too long to tell here) before I got to meet their infamous housemate.
+It's kinda funny that my two friends from home live together with only one other housemate.
 It was so cool to meet her, she's a very needed decisive voice in their house /lh.
-That evening was chill, as Conner was out seeing Nick Cave and the Bad Seeds.
+That evening was chill, my friend was out seeing Nick Cave and the Bad Seeds.
 But Thurdsay was my tour of the town!

 We walked all the way to the Bay where I got to see the Torchwood entrance and Ianto's shrine.
-As a Doctor Who fan it was very cool to be in Cardiff.
+As a Doctor Who fan it was very cool to be in Cardiff and recognise so many places (many which are supposed to be London).
 Next time I gotta take a trip to Wolf Studio Wales.
 I love the shrine's unabashed expression of fandom.
 It is a wonderful and very specific time and genre capsule.
-We had a wonderful lunch, then got the bus in to the city centre.
-We bumped into about 6 of Conner and Jono's friends whilst they took my round.
+We had a wonderful Spoons lunch, then got the bus in to the city centre.
+We bumped into about 6 of my friend's friends whilst they took my round.
 It was cool to see how much community there is in Cardiff.
 All the independent businesses were so cute!
 We went to a record shop, a vintage hall, and the market!
 Should've bought some Welsh cakes.
-That evening we got a classic uni take away, and watched Buffy the Vampire Slayer together
+That evening we got a classic uni take away, and watched Buffy the Vampire Slayer together.
+I love that my friends make time to watch shows together.

 me at the torchwood entrance, the millenium centre, me at Ianto's shrine

-At the Torchwood entrance with the water on / I got so excited when I saw the Millenium Centre / our beloved's shrine
+At the Torchwood entrance with the water on / I got so excited when I saw the Millenium Centre / Ianto's infamous shrine.

-On Friday, after finishing Season 2 of Buffy the previous evening, Conner and Jono were a little busy so Conner walked me to a local cafe so I could do some work.
-I had an essay due the following Tuesday so had some time to lock in.
-After his appointment, Conner joined me and we did some work alongside each other before going to Lidl.
+On Friday, after finishing Season 2 of Buffy the previous evening, both of my friends were a little busy so I was walked to a local cafe so I could do some work.
+I had an essay due the following Tuesday so needed some time to lock in.
+After his appointment, one of my friends joined me and we did some work alongside each other before going to Lidl.
 We acquired the ingredients needed for the chilli and rice, a powerful meal before a night of clubbing.
 We got back, the three of us chilled out, then got on with the meal!
-I was definately a bit forceful in running the opperation...
+I was definately a bit forceful in running the operation...
 But I needed to be, as these silly geese had never made rice before!
-Daisy is equally horrofied at this.
-The rice was perfect might I ad.
+Their housemate is equally horrofied by this.
+The rice was perfect might I add.
 The chilli was sub par, but a good base for some drinks.
-I took a more successful shower, and we all got ready to head to the Alternate Music Societies main house.
+I took a more successful shower, and we all got ready to head to the Alternate Music Societies' main house.

-It was super cool to meet Jono and Conner's AMS friends - who I had heard a lot about - as they were all as awesome as one would imagine.
+It was super cool to meet the AMS friends - who I had heard a lot about - as they were all as awesome as one would imagine.
 After pres we walked into town to Clwb Ifor Bach, which was playing post-punk.
 Compared to Hull, the clubbing was pretty tame, but it was nice to head "out" with people I love.
-Conenr took some cool pics on his camera I'd love to share at some point.
-We headed home about 1:30-2ish, Conner got some cheesy chips on the journey and I explained chip spice to them.
+One of my friends took some cool pics on his camera I'd love to share at some point.
+We headed home about 1:30-2ish, heading to a classic uni takeaway to get some cheesy chips on the journey, I explained chip spice to them.

 Buffy projected on the wall, a biscuit and coffe, me and Jono and Conner

 On Saturday, I was up after only 4hrs of sleep to get myself ready to go.
-Jono wasn't feeling great after the club's jager bombs so Conner walked my back to the station via Greggs.
+One of my friends wasn't feeling great after the club's jager bombs so the other walked my back to the station via Greggs.
 The Christmas baguette was so(!) good.
 Despite the train disaters back to Hull (it took me 7hrs from getting on my first train), I feel really fortunate to have been welcomed into my friends uni sphere.
 I miss all my friends dearly, so it's been great to spend time with a couple of them in their element.
 Maybe they'll take the dreaded trip to Hull one day.

 Annual friends holiday at Slaidburn: 27-30/AUG/24